 - Fanservice: The opening scene features a naked woman getting massage, with closeups of her breasts and butt.

 - Obfuscating Disability: The killer is faking blindness in his civilian identity.

 - Red Herring: The entire blackmail plot turned out to have nothing to do with the killings.
 The killer just happened to work at the company; he was actually killing For the Evulz.

-- The Sociopath: Mario learned he enjoys killing women after murdering his wife, and decides to paralyze his future victims with tarantula hawk wasp venom to make their deaths slower.
+- Sadist: The masseur learned he enjoys killing women after murdering his wife, and decides to paralyze his future victims with tarantula hawk wasp venom to make their deaths slower.

 - Spiders Are Scary: Subverted.
 Despite what the poster shows, this isn't a movie about giant killer tarantulas.
 On the contrary, it's the victims, not the killer, who are metaphorically linked with tarantulas.